 So, how do we fight it?
 Can we solve it?
 Why should we care about recycling right?

 Not all things are suitable for curbside recycling.
-In Cuyahoga County, only five items belong: Cans, cartons, glass bottles and jars, paper and boxes, plus plastic bottles and jugs.
+In Cuyahoga County, there are established core items that belong in curbside recycling: Aluminum cups, metal cans, cardboard, glass bottles and jars, paper and boxes, plus plastic bottles and jugs.
 And there are best practices to recycling right.

 One best practice is to make sure that your curbside recyclables are empty, clean and dry.
 Food remnants, stuck-on grease and large quantities of peanut butter left in jars are all ways that can ruin your well-intended actions to recycle.